April 11, 2012

 The introduction to Carl Sandburg's one-volume biography of Lincoln is a kind of recap of all the hagiography that sprang up in the early 20th century.
 He gets compared to mountains, to the sea, to the rulers of Rome.
 It's a little crazy.
 And yet, as the awesomely named Gamaliel Bradford puts it, "He still smiles, and remains impenetrable."

 I do love Grant more, because I feel that I know him better.
 A mysterious man he was not, but he was such a good man.
-The two main issues of his presidency were Reconstruction and the western warn with the Native Americans, and he approached both situations with as much magnanimity and grace and anyone in the country could have done.
+The two main issues of his presidency were Reconstruction and the western war with the Native Americans, and he approached both situations with as much magnanimity and grace as anyone in the country could have done.
 (Watching him try so earnestly to reform white/Indian relations when it was far too late was the most bittersweet reading experience of this project so far.)
 I will miss them both, as I reluctantly leave the Civil War era behind for the Rutherford B. Hayes era.